Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 Australia’s men’s archery team have already qualified for the Olympics, with three representatives set to travel to Japan for the team event.

-No Australian woman has qualified at this stage, however, will have a chance to do so at a qualification tournament at a later date.
+No Australian woman has qualified at this stage, however, will have a chance to do so at an Oceania qualification tournament, which will be held in Suva at a date yet to be announced.

 Artistic swimming is a women’s only event at the 2020 Olympics.
-Australia have qualfied a full team of eight athletes to travel to the Games.
+Australia have qualified a full team of eight athletes to travel to the Games.
 They will be announced at a later date.

-The Australian athletics team is once again expected to be around 50 members, and won’t be named until much closer to the games, following the 2020 national championships, which will be held in Sydney during late March next year.
+The Australian athletics team is once again expected to be around 50 members, and won’t be named until much closer to the games, following the 2020 national championships, which will be held in Sydney during late March.

 Badminton qualification for the 2020 Olympics is underway and will conclude on April 30, 2020, with world rankings determining which players go to the Olympics from around the world.